vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 ::: note

-As we mention above, the theme **basically** supports RTL layout, because not every css property has a "direction adaptive" value, e.g.: `float: left|right`, so you may still need to handle some layouts yourself.
+As we mention above, the theme **basically** supports RTL layout, because not every css property has a "direction adaptive" value, e.g.: `float: right` `transform: translateX(10px)`, so you may still need to handle some layouts yourself.

 :::